ericmittler/copilot-spike/README.md

 This is a sample application that I use to demo some uses of Copilot.

-The princples and demonstration cab be applied in most any tech stack from Oracle PLSQL, to Azure, to Java, to Javascript.
+The princples and demonstration can be applied in most any tech stack from Oracle PLSQL, to Azure, to Java, to Javascript.

 This demo stack is
 - 100% Javascript - largely ES6